fecgov/openFEC/README.md

 dynamic content is routed to the Flask application via `proxy_pass`.
 The entire application is served through the [API Umbrella](http://apiumbrella.io), which handles API keys, caching, and rate limiting.

+#### Nightly updates

+Incrementally-updated aggregates and materialized views are updated nightly; see `cron.py` for details.
+When the nightly update finishes, logs and error reports are emailed to the development team--specifically, to email addresses specified in `FEC_EMAIL_RECIPIENTS`.

 #### Caching